vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 Phalguni full-moon and the Chitra full-moon as the first days of the year.
-Now as evidently there can't be real beginnings of the year at an interval of one month each, the passage must be understood as re- cording a tradition about these two full-moon days being once considered as the first days of the year.
+Now as evidently there can't be real beginnings of the year at an interval of one month each, the passage must be understood as re###cording a tradition about these two full-moon days being once considered as the first days of the year.
 If the year commenced with winter solstice with the Phalguni full-moon, the Vernal equinox must have been